ssebs/ssebs-www/content/blog/vibe-coding-1.md

 # Trying out "vibe coding" - **VSCode extension**

-> What DOESN'T work (rely on it to think for me)
+> What DOESN'T work (relying on it to think for me)

-Check out the [VSCode Extension](https://github.com/ssebs/todo-sidebar) for yourself!
+> Check out the [VSCode Extension](https://github.com/ssebs/todo-sidebar) for yourself!

 ### What I wanted